North Vancouver (district municipality): Transportation

 The main (and only) highway through the District of North Vancouver is the Trans-Canada Highway (Highway 1).
-This crosses over the Ironworkers Memorial Second Narrows Crossing from Vancouver and goes through the District to the western border with West Vancouver.
+This crosses over the Ironworkers Memorial Second Narrows Crossing from Vancouver and goes through the district to the western border with West Vancouver.

-Public transit is operated by Coast Mountain Bus Company and funded by TransLink.
-There is an integrated network of buses between the District, The City of North Vancouver, and West Vancouver, as well as buses connecting these municipalities with the rest of the Lower Mainland.
-The SeaBus ferry is also an integral part of transit for the District; it stops at Lonsdale Quay, which connects the North Shore with Vancouver, and Waterfront station, which connects to the SkyTrain network.
-West Vancouver Blue Bus also runs several routes between the two North Vancouvers and West Vancouver. there is no rapid transit service on the North Shore, but TransLink is planning a bus rapid transit line from Metrotown in Burnaby to Park Royal in West Vancouver as a measure to bring rapid transit to the traffic-congested North Shore.
+Public transit is provided by TransLink and is mostly operated by its subsidiary Coast Mountain Bus Company, which runs a network of bus routes throughout the North Shore municipalities, including the R2 Marine Dr, as well as buses connecting the municipality with the rest of the Metro Vancouver.
+The SeaBus ferry, which is part of the TransLink system, is also an integral part of the district; it stops at Lonsdale Quay, which connects the North Shore with Vancouver, and Waterfront station, which connects to the SkyTrain network.
+West Vancouver Blue Bus also runs a few routes in the two North Vancouvers, along with the 255, which connects them to West Vancouver.
+There currently is no rapid transit system in North Vancouver, but TransLink aims to build a bus rapid transit line from Metrotown in Burnaby to Park Royal in West Vancouver as a measure to bring rapid transit to the traffic-congested North Shore.